Skip to content

 Detroit is a city in transition.
 Over the past 60-some years, the population dropped from 1,850,000 to less than 700,000.
 I’d be remiss to not mention the severe urban decay—it’s said that there’s over 80,000 abandoned buildings within the city.
 All this might bring you to a bleak assessment of the Motor City.
 I beg to differ.
 Detroiters are a resilient, resourceful bunch.
 Always a city of innovation and heart, that spirit remains even amidst the chaos.

-Mingle with the locals: Eastern Market is vibrant, year-round, and one of the oldest in the country.
+Mingle with the Locals: Eastern Market is vibrant, year-round, and one of the oldest in the country.
 Since 1891, this district has brought farmers, artisans and makers together for a shared food and cultural experience.
-The Saturday market operates from 6am – 4pm weekly, with locals and out-of-towners stocking up on fresh produce, baked goods, meats, cheese and more.
+The Saturday market operates from 6am – 4pm weekly, with locals and out-of-towners stocking up on fresh produce, baked goods,

 Asheville, North Carolina

-DIY souvenir: Head over to The River Arts District: a pocket of old, abandoned factories has been resurrected into a vibrant neighborhood–home to artists’ studios and galleries (many open to the public!).
-You can even sign up for a class and make something to take home with you.
+Coolest Souvenirs: Head over to The River Arts District: a pocket of old, abandoned factories has been resurrected into a vibrant neighborhood–home to artists’ studios and galleries (many open to the public.)
+Akira Satake’s work in particular is super unique.
+While driving the Blue Ridge Parkway, don’t miss The Folk Art Center to meet artisans from the Southern Highland Guild.

-Must-do: The Biltmore Estate.
+Must-Do: The Biltmore Estate.
 In 1889, George Vanderbilt purchased 125,000 acres in western North Carolina.
 His vision: to create a palace… er… private home that rivaled opulent European castles.
 Builders completed the 250-room home in 1895.
 A visit to the Biltmore includes self-guided audio tours, although you may opt for a guided tour.
-Recommended!
-Be sure to also check out more unique things to do in Asheville on your trip!
+Don’t skip out on exploring its gardens either – they’ll be beautiful in June!

 Get your iPhone ready for some great video: Hot?
 Humid?
 Cool off at Sliding Rock, a 60-foot long natural waterslide.